ITISFoundation/ti-planning-tool-manual/docs/services/personalizer.md

    The radius of the cylindrical electrodes is selected here.
 This can only be changes as long as no simulations have been started in [Step 4: EM Simulations](/docs/services/simulator.md).

 2. **Select Atlas to Register** <br/>
+   By defailt, the model prediction already contains a couple of targets.
+These are listed in the logger (4) in the image above.
+If these are sufficient, you can leave this setting at ```None```.
-   If a detailed atlas should be registered to the brain, select the according option.
-This is a multi-select list.
-Please make sure that ```None``` is not selected together with the atlas to register because the registration will always be skipped if ```None``` is selected.
+   If not, a detailed atlas can be registered to the brain.
+Select the according option.
+Since this is a multi-select list, please make sure that ```None``` is not selected together with the atlas to register, because the registration will always be skipped if ```None``` is selected.

 3. **Progress Overview** <br/>
    Shows the progress of each individual step in the model generation. ```10-10``` will only be done if the [Step 2: Fiducials Placement](/docs/services/fiducials_placement.md) already has been done.